 Nyx the Greek Goddess of Night

-Nyx is not commonly represented in surviving mythology but she is seen as a figure of such power and beauty that Zeus himself fears her.
+She is not commonly represented in surviving mythology but is seen as a figure of such power and beauty that Zeus himself fears her.

 Nyx’s chanting from inside the cave is what moves the entire universe according to her chanting rhythm.
 Although she has some statues made of her, there is no known temple dedicated to Nyx.

-There are said to be a few cult practices of her.
-Nyx was often workshiped in the background of other cults.
-In the Temple of Artemis there was a statue called “Night”.
+There are said to be a few cult practices associated with her.
+Nyx was often worshiped in the background of other cults.
+In the Temple of Artemis, there was a statue called “Night.”

 Erebus Primeval Deity Of Darkness

-According to Hesiod’s Theogony, he is one of the first five beings created by Chaos.
-The first five of the Greek pantheon also included Hero, Zeus and Aphrodite.
+According to Hesiod’s Theogony, Erebus is one of the first five beings created by Chaos.
+The first five of the Greek pantheon also included Hero, Zeus, and Aphrodite.

 “Veil of Night” is what Greek poets called this darkness Nyx brought to the Earth.
 Nyx and Erebus’s daughter, Hemera, was created to burn off the dark mists and bring about dawn.

 Erebus is commonly confused with Hades but Hades inherited the third realm when the world divided into three kingdoms with his two brothers, Zeus and Poseidon.

 It’s important to know when researching night Gods and Goddesses that Hades was also God of the Earth, the fertile fields, mining, and metals (silver and gold); he additionally presided over funerals.